Durham Region Real Estate Daily Market

 Monthly Market Report follows the daily figures on this post.

-The real estate market in Durham Region continues to beat expectations, with low inventory, low interest rates, and strong buyer demand resulting in prices rising to all-time record levels.
-Watch out for rising interest rates and rising inventory levels!
+The real estate market in Durham Region continues to outperform most GTA markets, with low inventory, low interest rates, and strong buyer demand resulting in prices rising to near all-time record levels.

-Supply is very low, with 0.7 months of inventory (MOI) for the region.
+Supply is low, with 0.8 months of inventory (MOI) for the region.
 (This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame).

 If you look at the selling price to list price ratios in the top chart, most communities are showing sales at levels well above list price.
 The following chart shows the trend - another key indicator of why the market is so hot right now.

-Inventory levels are on the rise.
-If new listings rise at a pace that is faster than current sales, then there will be more inventory for buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.
+Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.

-The pace of sales was at 51.1 units per day - down 10.5% from last month and up 106.7% from the same period last year.
-Note that last year at this time, we were just emerging from the first lockdown phase of COVID-19.
+The pace of sales was at 28.8 units per day - down 17.6% from last month and down 41.9% from the same period last year.

-Buyers will now find multiple offers common through most price points.
+Buyers will find multiple offers common through most price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
-Speak with your agent to discuss the process to move forward while being respectful of COVID-19 physical distancing and spread avoidance protocols.
+Speak with your agent to discuss the process to move forward.

 If you are interested in seeing values for an area not shown or are interested in other figures, please comment below or contact me.
 As always, give me a call anytime if you would like to discuss this further without any obligation.